wwwide/brief-form/README.md

 `fieldRenderer` parameter accepts React component to be used for rendering form UI field.

 `crashIfRequiredFieldDoesNotHaveValidator` defines whether form should crash if it contains any fields marked as required but not providing validator function.
 In most cases it helps more quickly find required inputs without validators during development.
-Basically `required` field property just marks fields as required (e.g. field renderer can draw asterik near label for these fields).
+Basically `required` field property just marks fields as required (e.g. field renderer can draw asterisk near label for these fields).
 Validator function contains logic defining whether field "empty" or "filled".
 For example we can think about integer input as empty if its value is 0, but for more complex inputs things may be more complex and ambiguous.
 That's why we need custom validator here.

 We would recommend always use `FormProvider` component to reduce amount of boilerplate code.